Using Microsoft Power Automate Flows To Send SMS Messages

 • Enter a Flow name (e.g., "SMS Sender").

-• Choose your desired trigger.
-For testing, select Manually trigger a flow and click Create.
+• Choose your desired trigger (in this example, we'll use Manually trigger a flow) and click Create.

 Microsoft Power Automate - New Flow - Send SMS